Software Development Team Structure

 Frontend engineers

 Frontend engineers build an app’s user interface.
-Using mainly HTML, CSS, JavaScript, and JavaScript frameworks, they create app pages according to your prototype and your business requirements.
+Using mainly HTML, CSS, JavaScript, and JavaScript frameworks, they create interactive app pages according to your prototype and your business requirements.

 Backend engineers